dotnet/docs/docs/core/diagnostics/compare-metric-apis.md

 - Multiple simultaneous listeners
 - Listener access to unaggregated measurements

 Although this API was designed to work well with OpenTelemetry and its growing ecosystem of pluggable vendor integration libraries, applications also have the option to use the .NET built-in listener APIs directly.
 With this option, you can create custom metric tooling without taking any external library dependencies.
-At the time of writing, the [System.Diagnostics.Metrics](xref:System.Diagnostics.Metrics) support is limited to [dotnet-counters](dotnet-counters.md) and [OpenTelemetry.NET](https://opentelemetry.io/docs/net/).
-However, we expect support for these APIs will grow given the active nature of the OpenTelemetry project.

 ### PerformanceCounter